Yamini2001/LeetCode-Solutions/README.md

 ## Longest Common Prefix
  A function to find the longest common prefix string amongst an array of strings.

+ ## Check If Digits Are Equal in a String After Operations
+ Perform the following operation repeatedly until the string has exactly two digits.

 ### Implementation